LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Introduction

-The argument for this is simply that modern LLMs fine-tuned on code are very capable.
-Given the amount of machine learning code they have been trained on, it is not surprising that they can generate good neural network architectures.
-However, an LLM by itself cannot in general find an optimal architecture for a given problem, as it cannot try architectures out and learn from its experiments.
-Therefore, we propose to combine the domain knowledge of code-generating LLMs with a robust search mechanism.
+The argument for this is simply that modern LLMs fine-tuned on code are very capable~\citep{shinn2023reflexion}.
+Given the amount of machine learning code they have been trained on, it is not surprising that they can design good neural network architectures.
+However, an LLM by itself cannot, in general, find an optimal architecture for a given problem, as it cannot test architectures and learn from its experiments.
+Therefore, we propose combining the domain knowledge of code-generating LLMs with a robust search mechanism.

-While generating a single architecture that maximizes a given objective is good for many use cases, there is in general more value to generating a set of architectures that vary across some relevant dimensions.
+While generating a single architecture that maximizes a given objective is useful for many cases, there is often more value to generating a set of architectures that vary across some relevant dimensions.
 For example, one might want to have a set of architectures that vary in their parameter counts or depths.
-This helps in understanding the tradeoffs between various desirable metrics and could assist in making better-informed decisions about which architecture to use for a specific application.
+This helps in understanding the trade-offs between various desirable metrics and could assist in making better-informed decisions about which architecture to use for a specific application.
 For example, one might want a range of networks for edge deployments to clients with different RAM sizes.
-To enable this, the solution proposed here leverages quality-diversity search, specifically a version of the MAP-Elites algorithm.
+To enable this, the solution we propose here leverages quality-diversity search~\cite{pugh2016quality}, specifically a version of the MAP-Elites algorithm~\citep{mouret2015illuminating}.

+Our main contribution is a novel LLM-based NAS algorithm, \texttt{LLMatic}, that utilizes the power of two QD archives to search for competitive networks with just $2,000$ evaluations.
+We empirically show the performance of \texttt{LLMatic} on the CIFAR-10 dataset and the NAS-bench-201 benchmark where \texttt{LLMatic} searches for networks with performance similar to state-of-the-art results.